-- Staff will continue improving and enhancing the existing web-based mapping and database query applications allowing easy access to socioeconomic data by transportation partners and public. - Staff will provide informational services and analytical support regional transportation agencies, local governments and their consultants in support of regional transportation planning activities and studies.
+- Staff will continue improving and enhancing the existing web-based mapping and database query applications allowing easy access to socioeconomic data by transportation partners and public. - Staff will redevelop the current Adobe Flex based Eco-Logical Tool within the

+- JavaScript framework to reproduce and enhance its current functionality. - Staff will provide informational services and analytical support regional transportation agencies, local governments and their consultants in support of regional transportation planning activities and studies.